Home

 Next, picture a Homeschooler all alone in the home surrounded by 4 walls, isolated, lonely and without peer stimulation.
 How will he survive in the working world when he grows up ?

-Well, this is yet another myth that came about from people who are conventional educators and concern parents.
+Well, this is yet another myth that came about from people who are conventional educators and concerned parents.
 Homeschooling kids in reality, are out in the parks and beaches, museums and libraries.
 They finish their work much earlier because they don't have to wait for the others in the class or the teachers to get the class in order.
 So they are out at ball games, music & dance classes.
 They could volunteer their time for social services and church activities.
 They may look like they are playing most of the time.

 Have you heard of this phrase ?